omarmasalmeh/myfullstackapp/README.md

 To install and run the application locally:

 1. Clone this repository
-2. Install dependencies with `npm install`
+2. Install BackEnd dependencies with `npm install`
+3. Install FrontEnd dependencies with `cd client` then `npm install`
-3. Start the server with `npm start`
+3. Start the server with `npm run dev`

 ## Usage